rainbow-labs-com/rainbow-config/README.md

 ### Constructor: instantiate the config class

-The constructor doesn't take any arguments
+The constructor accepts optionaly the environment name

 ```typescript
 const config = new RainbowConfig();